danielw-dev/Statement-Daniel/README.md

     ● Use any frameworks for styling or functionality (e.g. Bootstrap, React).
 (Not Done)

     ● Use any third party plugins providing modal functionality (e.g. Lightbox).
 (Not Done)

+## Notes

+    2 Work flows set up
+        Watch - Complies, watches files for changes and recompiles and then uses browserSync to sync across local network for testing on other devices
+        Build - Complies everything into the build folder to be uploaded

+### Uploaded here for ease of viewing https://bark.worthington.dev